Abuhamida/BAR2-Graduation-project/README.md

 ## 📜 License

-This project is for educational purposes.
-You may modify and build upon it.
+This project is currently under development with the intent of forming a commercial startup.
+You are free to view the code and provide feedback, but **commercial use, redistribution, or replication is not permitted** without written permission from the authors.

+For collaboration, licensing, or partnership inquiries, please contact us directly.